Dhole/dhole.github.io/content/post/collapse_ready_os_freebsd.md

 ```

 The entire process took about 2 days.
 One of the reasons why it took so long
-is that ports have multiple urls to fetch the distfiles and many of these urls
+is that ports have multiple URLs to fetch the distfiles and many of these URLs
 are not working.
 In particular some of them end up with a hanging connection
-so the fetch program needs to wait for a timeout to try the next url.
+so the fetch program needs to wait for a timeout to try the next URL.
 Even
-then, many distfiles were not fetched due to non-working urls.
+then, many distfiles were not fetched due to nonworking URLs.

 After this we end up with a big collection of distfiles:
 ```